Locally-configured Sources #

 endpoint: https://gitlab.ourbusiness.com

-name: some GitLab data
+name: GitLab

 scanInterval: 43200s